justeraseme/minecraft/README.md

 # Boring stuff

 ## License
 justeraseme/minecraft is licensed under BSD-2.
 More information can be found [here](LICENSE).
-Adventure Tools uses configurations from [Simply Optimized](https://modrinth.com/modpack/sop), which is an optimizations-only modpack available on Modrinth.